madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 As I mentioned before, this evaluator is inefficient.
 Discussing the reasons why and what we can do to make it better is not only a software engineering exercise, but also another way of highlighting why Datalog is a good language.
+The optimisations I discuss here are quite major, but they are not a complete list.
+There are many other optimisations that draw both from programming languages and database theory literatures.

 ### Optimise for the query

 Basically, all I told you about Datalog semantics is incomplete.
 You'll struggle to find a resource that discusses Datalog evaluation the way I do because the semantics are always defined with respect to a query.
 So what we really need is a program query pair.
-What we compute here is much stronger and also unnecessary.
-For example, if the queries we are interested in only involved the `adviser` relation, computing `academicAncestors` would be a waste of time.
+What we compute here is much stronger and is also unnecessary.
+For example, if the queries we were interested in only involved the `adviser` relation, computing `academicAncestors` would be a waste of time.

 One way of dealing with this is to use a top-down evaluator which starts from